-I’m constantly amazed at how a handful of ingredients can be turned into something completely delicious.
-If you’re even vaguely obsessed with donuts but can’t quite get yourself to the deep-fry stage, these chewy no-bake mini donuts are my sweet fix remedy.
-I made a test batch last week and they disappeared before anyone could utter, Hole in the Middle!
+I love how a handful of ingredients can turn into something so exquisitely delicious.
+If you’re even vaguely obsessed with donuts but can’t quite get yourself to deep-fry, these chewy no-bake mini donuts are the bees knees.
+I made a test batch last week and they disappeared before you could say, hole in the middle.

 Some of the most popular posts on the blog have been no-bake recipes, like this Caramel and walnut chocolate tart.
-The tart is sheer chocolate nirvana and clearly devoid of reservations!
-These wholesome mouthfuls however, I’m certain will get rave reviews with repeated requests for more.
+It is chocolate nirvana and clearly devoid of reservations.
+These wholesome mouthfuls however, I will get rave reviews from anyone with a healthy sweet tooth.
 Packed with nutrient dense whole foods, you’ll be hard pressed to find a more indulgently good-for-you sweet treat with benefits.
 The easy blender recipe means you’re a mere blitz and roll away from sweet gratification.

 As a self-confessed chocolate lover, I couldn’t resist giving them a chocolate bath.
 I used Afrikoa chocolate, a locally produced range of bean to bar chocolate that upholds the principles of fair trade and ensures the cocoa beans don’t leave African shores.
 Their 55%, 70% and 80% chocolate bars are also vegan-friendly.
 I found the fruity flavour of the 70% a perfect match for these chewy date nuggets.
 Before the chocolate sets completely, I sprinkle over a pinch of sea salt.
 For variation, top with cocoa nibs, finely chopped pistachio nuts or goji berries.